sinai-dev/OSLDocs/Custom/Skills.md

 * Multiplier for damage, not sure exactly what for.

 ## SL_CounterSelfSkill
 Inherits from SL_CounterSkill.
 Contains no extra fields, is used by Brace.
+CounterSelf fires the HitEffects on the owner character on a successful counter.

 ## SL_CounterAbsorbSkill
 Inherits from SL_CounterSkill.
 Contains one extra field.